pondermatic/kb-support/readme.txt

 = Is there a Pro version with additional features? =

 Extensions are available at [https://kb-support.com/extensions/](https://kb-support.com/extensions/ "KB Support Extensions") to further enhance KB Support features and functionality.
 New extensions are being added regularly.
-[Join our mailing list](http://eepurl.com/cnxWcz) to be the first to hear about new releases!
+[Join our mailing list](http://eepurl.com/cnxWcz) to be the first to hear about new releases and to receive a 30% discount off of your first purchase!

 == Screenshots ==

 1. The interface for managing a ticket Submission Form.
 Create as many forms as you need, choose from a number of fields and add to your web page with a simple shortcode

 2. What the default submission form might look like on your website when your customers log a support ticket.
 Theme in image is Twenty Seventeen

+3. Suggested KB Article to resolve a ticket that a customer is in the process of submitted

+4. The ticket overview screen a customer see's once their submission is completed

+5. The edit ticket screen as seen by an agent

+6. When a customer is accessing a KB Article that is restricted

 == Changelog ==